American Orthodox Catholic Church: Open hostility

 To worsen matters, the Greek Orthodox Church of Antioch sent Archbishop Victor (Abo-Assaley) of New York to America in 1924, where he encouraged Orthodox Arabs to come under Antiochian jurisdiction rather than under the Russians or the new American Church.
 Despite his efforts, he did not make much headway in his endeavors.To counteract Archbishop Victor's actions, Aftimios and his group began to focus on the establishment of the church's legal status.
 For a while, the American Orthodox Catholic Church enjoyed some success.
 In May 1928, Sophronios Beshara was consecrated as Bishop of Los Angeles.
 He was given responsibility for all territory west of the Mississippi River and for parishes who still considered themselves to be under the jurisdiction of the Russian Orthodox Greek Catholic Church in America.
 However, the success did not last.
 It was expected that with its first bishops, they would achieve a solid foundation, but this did not happen.

 In 1929, Aftimios attempted to gain Greek Archbishop Alexander Demoglou's support for the new church.
 Demoglou was the first primate of the newly formed Greek Orthodox Archdiocese of America.
 His response was that he had authority over not only all of the Greek Orthodox in America, but also over all Orthodox Christians in America.
-Aftimios ordained Reverend Demetrius Cassis, an American of Greek parentage, for the new American Orthodox Catholic Church; in 1928, prior to the establishment of the Greek Orthodox Archdiocese of America, the Ecumenical Patriarchate of Constantinople and Orthodox Church of Greece rejected the American Orthodox Catholic Church as a canonical institution.
+Aftimios ordained Reverend Demetrius Cassis, an American of Greek parentage, for the new American Orthodox Catholic Church; in 1928, the Ecumenical Patriarchate of Constantinople and Orthodox Church of Greece rejected the American Orthodox Catholic Church as a canonical institution.

 In The Quest for Orthodox Church Unity in America, Fr.
 Serafim believes that Aftimios's opposition to the new church had shifted from reservation to optimism.
 Fr.
 Serafim claims this shift in Aftimios's emotions because of a letter dated October 4, 1929 where Aftimios declared that: